elvisun/garage-monitoring/README.md

 # garage-monitoring
 The repository contains the source code for **Smart garage control with Firebase AutoML and RaspberryPi**.

-Here we will explore a more cost-effective approach to monitor our garage doors - using a Raspberry Pi, Firebase, and a web camera, with some magic using machine learning to send us reminders when we forget to close our garage door.
+Here we will explore a creative way to monitor our garage doors - using a Raspberry Pi, Firebase, and a web camera, with some magic using machine learning to send us reminders when we forget to close our garage door.

 ## Step 1: data collection